Find out what data an organisation has about you

 - judicial or ministerial appointments

-An organisation doesn’t have to say why they’re withholding information.
+An organisation does not have to say why they’re withholding information.

 How much it costs